ilssear/TelegramManager/README.md

 python t_connector.py
 ```

+From the output, you can infer the Group IDs of the source and target groups / channels.

 ### Adding Users to a Group

 Use the `t_addusers.py` script to add users to a specific Telegram group.